-Figure 2 Community wellbeing dimensions ordered according to importance: Narrabri shire 2017
+Figure 2 Community wellbeing dimensions ordered according to importance: Narrabri shire 2017 local decsion making dimension contributed to resilience rather than community wellbeing, and thus is not included in this figure.

 Key message

 Identifying the underlying drivers of community wellbeing provides valuable information on where to focus scarce and valuable resources so that programs and initiatives can help to strengthen community wellbeing.